Allegations of sexual assault that have been brought against Space Jesus rocked the bass music community.

 Content Warning: This post contains descriptions of sexual assault.

-After facing allegations of sexual misconduct over the past two years, Space Jesus aka Jasha Tull, has once again found himself embroiled in controversy.
-Multiple people have come forward to allege that he engaged in sexual misconduct and predatory behavior during his time playing shows and festivals across the world.
+After facing allegations of sexual misconduct over the past two years, Space Jesus, aka Jasha Tull, has once again found himself embroiled in controversy.
+Most recently, Caeli La (Michaela Higgins) has come forward to allege that he engaged in sexual misconduct and predatory behavior during his time playing shows and festivals across the world.

 The allegations against Space Jesus are not the first.
-Last year, he faced backlash over allegations stemming from a woman named Dia, during which Bleep Bloop spoke out against him.
-Prior to that, he faced sexual assault allegations while supporting Datsik on the Ninja Nation Tour, though he later pulled out after learning of the allegations.
+Last year, he faced backlash over allegations stemming from a woman named Dia, during which Bleep Bloop spoke out against him and released a statement on Facebook.
+Prior to that, he faced sexual assault allegations while supporting Datsik on the Ninja Nation Tour, though he later pulled out of the tour after learning of the allegations.

 Artists and fans from across the scene have spoken out regarding the situation.